 Validation: Pass expiration date punched and pass signed by pass owner(s).

-Pass Owner: Person or two person(s) whose signatures are on the back of the Pass.
+Pass Owner: Person whose signature is on the back of the Pass.